SharePoint/sp-dev-docs/docs/solution-guidance/Connect-SharePoint-app-parts-by-using-SignalR.md

 4. Start the connection to the chat hub using  **$.connection.hub.start().done**.
 When the connection is established, an event handler is defined on the  **sendmessage** button's click event.
 This event handler calls **chat.server.send** to send the name of the app part and the message entered by the user to the chat hub.

+> [!NOTE]
-**Note**  The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 ```
     <!--Script references. -->